eLearning

 Those are some pretty staggering results at scale.
 That means tech projects directly benefit from a formal change management process.

-Now you know that change management is made up of process, communication, training, and maybe even more for some projects.
-You also know why it’s important to technology projects.
+Now you know that change management comprises process, communication, training, and maybe even more for some projects.
+You also understand why it’s important to technology projects.
 You can’t isolate a single part of change management and say it’s the most important, but training does play a huge part in it.

-Just like you can’t offer training without communication (how else would they know about training?) you also can’t offer communication and expect everyone to adjust to changes with no training.
+Just like you can’t offer training without communication (how else would they know about training?), you also can’t provide communication and expect everyone to adjust to changes without training.

 So, training plays an important role in change management.